 After you enable Cloud CDN, caching happens automatically for all cacheable content.
-The web server software running on your instance uses HTTP headers to indicate which responses should be cached and which should not.
+Your origin server uses HTTP headers to indicate which responses should be cached and which should not.
+When you use a backend bucket, the origin server is Cloud Storage.
+When you use VM instances, the origin server is the web server software you run on those instances.
 Caching Details has additional information about what Cloud CDN caches and for how long.

 Because of the nature of caches, it is impossible to predict whether a particular request will be served out of cache.
-You can, however, expect that popular requests for cacheable content will be served from cache a high percentage of the time, yielding significantly reduced latencies, reduced cost, and reduced load on any instances involved.
+You can, however, expect that popular requests for cacheable content will be served from cache a high percentage of the time, yielding significantly reduced latencies, reduced cost, and reduced load on your origin servers.

 Data location settings of other Cloud Platform Services